Willow Creek Community Church: History

+In 2004, the church inaugurated a new 7,200-seat auditorium on its South Barrington campus.
 In 2015, the church's weekly attendance was 25,000 people.

 On April 10, 2018, following allegations of sexual misconduct, Hybels announced his immediate early retirement as senior pastor of the church; he had previously planned to retire in October of that year.
 Hybels, who denied the allegations, received a standing ovation from the church upon making this announcement.
 In August 2018, Steve Gillen—the longtime pastor of the church's North Shore campus—was chosen as interim senior pastor.

 In November 2018, CBS News listed Willow Creek Community Church as the fifth largest megachurch in the United States with about 25,743 weekly visitors.

 In January 2020, it was announced that Gillen would step down in March and that the two candidates who were being considered for the role of senior pastor had been "released" from the search process.
 In April 2020, the Elder Board of Willow Creek named Dave Dummitt as the new Senior Pastor.
+In 2026, Pastor Dummitt stepped down in a planned transition.
+Shawn Williams, the campus pastor of Willow Creek’s South Barrington, Illinois, was named as the new senior pastor.

 As of February 2020, the church averaged 18,000 attendees each weekend at seven locations.
+In 2024, in person attendance was reported to be 9,800 and remote viewing was 3,700.

 According to the ECFA, the church's income was nearly $60 million in 2018, $53.2 million in 2019, and $42 million in 2020.

-In 2024, attendance was reported at 9,800.